godot-go/godot-go/README.md

 Please install Go version 1.15 or above to get the latest cgo improvements.
 I encourage everyone to install Go through [Go Version Manager](https://github.com/moovweb/gvm)

-### Testing

-Follow up by compiling and running the tests:
+Once you've checked out the project, you can go ahead and run the embedded project that's used for automated testing:

-    go run mage.go test
+    GODOT_BIN=godot go run mage.go test

+Please adjust `GODOT_BIN` to point to your godot executable.
 Compiling can take more than *10 minutes* because of the use of cgo.
 Please be patient.
 Once it finishes, the tests will run and also start the demo app afterwards.

+Subsequent changes to the test project will be quick.

 ### Generating Codegen